-To set the record straight, watermelon is not fattening.
+To set the record straight, watermelons are not fattening.

 Ready to see some proof?

-Contrary to what some may think, watermelon is one of the best fruits to consume when your goal is to lose weight, because it is low in calories despite being sweet.
+Contrary to what some may think, watermelons may be one of the best fruits to consume to help if your goal is to lose weight, because it is low in calories despite being sweet.

-It should satisfy those with a serious sweet tooth, with a cost of only about 46 calories per cup.
+It may even satisfy those with a serious sweet tooth, with a cost of only about 46 calories per cup.
 If you are eating energy bars, then you are consuming a lot more sugar than the fructose sugar that is in watermelon.

-Therefore, watermelon is a great example of a fruit that can easily be enjoyed as a dessert.
+Therefore, eating watermelons are a great example of a fruit that can easily be enjoyed as a dessert.
 Finding healthy swaps for typically unhealthy foods is a crucial part of your weight loss efforts.
 Watermelon is an example of a very great swap compared to a lot of other food, like Mangoes.

 The connection between watermelon, weight loss and hydration

-Watermelon is made up of about 92% water - almost all of it.
+Watermelon may contain up to 92% water - almost all of it.
 That's a lot of water!

-Staying hydrated helps with weight loss, because thirst is often confused for hunger.
+Staying hydrated will help with losing weight, because thirst may be confused for hunger.

 Here's the deal:

-If every time you felt those pesky food cravings kick in, and you enjoyed a glass of water you may be surprised to find that those cravings fade away.
+If every time you felt those pesky sugar cravings kick in, and you enjoyed a glass of water you may be surprised to find it will help get rid of those cravings.

-With its high water content, watermelon could do the trick, as well as be more fun.
+With its high water content, eating watermelon could do the trick, as well as be much more fun.

 However, it is very important to eat in a measured way, as you do not want to eat too much food.
 An entire watermelon is out of the question.
 If you’re on a quest to lose fat, 1 cup is usually the right quantity, depending on your personal situation.

-If you’re interested in learning about even more health benefits this fruit has to offer check out the video below:
+If you’re interested in learning about more health benefits this fruit has to offer, you may want to check out the video below:

-Next, we are going to review watermelon’s nutritional value and how this fruit can impact your health for the better in more ways than one.
+Next, we are going to review watermelon’s nutritional value and how eating this fruit can impact your health and help your body in more ways than one.

 All About Watermelon’s Nutritional Value

 If you decide to on eating watermelon or a glass of water in place of processed junk food, you will save yourself hundreds of calories all while packing in some pretty impressive health benefits.
 Watermelon has about 40 percent more lycopene than raw tomatoes.
 If you have any questions, please contact us.